-Michelle Neiss, Ph.D., is the Chief Executive Officer at DHM Research.
-In this role, she is responsible for the company’s strategic vision, directs fiscal goals, and provides guidance and mentorship to the team.
+Michelle Neiss, Ph.D., is President at DHM Research.
+In this role, she is responsible for the company’s strategic vision, directs fiscal goals and operations, and provides guidance and mentorship to the team.
 She also manages key client and business partnerships and provides methodological leadership.

 With over twenty years of experience conducting qualitative and quantitative research, Michelle specializes in complex research design and multivariate statistical analysis to inform strategic planning and communications.
 Her work provides a deeper understanding around subgroups and how attitudes and behavior change over time.